 Other Names: Peruvian Lily, Lily of the Incas, and Princess Lily

-Colorita plants are grown from tuberous rhizomes or from seeds.
-If you prefer to buy them, they are readily available in most garden stores in the spring.
+Perennial Colorita plants are grown from tuberous rhizomes or seeds.
+If you prefer to buy plants, they are readily available in most garden stores in the spring.

 Gardeners most often propagate new plants from Colorita rhizomes.
-You can dig up and separate clumps, or dig them up and separate the rhizomes.
+You can dig up and separate the clumps of rhizomes.
 Do so carefully.
 Mound the soil slightly around the planting site to promote good soil drainage.
 Set the rhizomes on top of the mound and cover them with 2 inches of rich garden soil.
 Tamp down the soil lightly.
 Make certain that any stems or shoots protruding from the rhizomes are above the surface of the soil.
 Water lightly.

 Colorita plants can also be grown from seed.
 The trick is to harvest mature, dry seeds.
 It is essential that the Colorita seeds are properly dried.
 This could take several weeks.
 Store seeds in a cool, dry place until spring.
 Some growers put the seeds in the freezer for a month or two.
 Just before planting, rough up the outside seed shell with a fine sandpaper or emery board.
 Soak seeds overnight.